prince6265/IQA-Repo/C# and OOPs/oopsC#.md

 - Virtual Method:
     - A virtual can be overridden in a derived class.
     - fro overriding the method must be accessible in the derived class (at least protected or public).
-### Question :- Differnce between string and string Builder ?
+### Question :- Difference between string and string Builder ?
 - Both are used to work with text but there is some difference between them.
 - string is a immutable string means we can not change the string once it created. on the other hand string builder is a mutable string means we can change the string once it created.
 - String is used for simple or infrequent text manipulation and String Builder is used for more complex text manipulation such as loop or when we are dealing with large amount of data.